 Is the anesthetic safe?

 Today's modern anesthetic monitors have made surgery much safer than in the past.
-At Lincoln Land Animal Clinic we do a thorough physical exam on your pet before administering anesthetics to ensure that a fever or other underlying illnesses aren't present.
-We also adjust the amount and type of anesthetic used depending on the health and size of your pet.
-The handout on anesthesia explains this in greater detail.
+At Lincoln Land Animal Clinic we do a thorough physical exam on your pet before administering anesthetics to ensure that your pet does not have a fever or other underlying illnesses.
+We also adjust the dose and type of anesthetic used depending on the health and size of your pet.
+This handout on anesthesia explains this in greater detail.

-We offer three levels of blood testing before surgery, which we will go over with you when you bring your pet in.
+We offer three levels of blood testing before surgery, which will be discussed with you when you bring your pet in.
 Our doctors prefer the more comprehensive screening, because it gives the most information to ensure the safety of your pet.
 There is an in-house blood test which is a smaller screening test, that may be elected for younger animals.
 For geriatric or ill pets, additional blood tests may be required before surgery as well.

 It is important that surgery be done on an empty stomach to reduce the risk of vomiting and aspiration (inhaling of food particles) during and after anesthesia.
 You will need to withhold food for at least 8 to 10 hours before surgery.
 Water can be left down for the pet until you go to bed the night before surgery.

 Most surgeries performed do require skin sutures, which need to be removed.
 We typically remove sutures 14 days after the surgery.
 For some surgeries we use absorbable sutures.
 This type of suture will dissolve on its own and does not need to be removed later.
 With either type of suture, you will need to monitor the incision for swelling, redness, or discharge.
 Some dogs and cats lick or chew at the incision site.
 If you notice this problem please call immediately and we can send out an elizabethan-collar (special collar to prevent licking and chewing).

 You will also need to limit your pet's activity level for a period of time after surgery and no baths are allowed until all the sutures are removed.